FarzinNotFound/Media-Conversation/README.md

   ```3. pip install -r requirements.txt```

 # Config
-  you can set your user id, api id, api hash and token in config.py
+  you need to set your user id, api id, api hash and token in config.py

 # Run
   In Windows: